yfxu/yfxu.github.io/content/about/_index.md

----
-title: "About Me"
-date: 0001-01-01T01:01:01-07:00
-draft: false
++++
+title = "about"
+layout = "index"
-weight: 1
+weight = 1
----
++++

 Hi!
 I'm Yifei.

 ![cute thing I drew](https://imgur.com/ejmxmvk.png#feiri)

 I'm a second-year computer engineering student at the University of Waterloo.
 I impulsively set up this website one day after being inspired to maintain my own blog.

 idk what else to put here so here's a list of things I like and don't like: